Wiise Terms and Conditions

 a.Authorization.
 Microsoft has authorized Solution Provider to integrate the Products with Solution Provider’s products, services and technology to form the Unified Solution that is provided to you under the agreement between you and Solution Provider.
 You acknowledge and agree that Solution Provider, and not Microsoft is the sole provider of the Unified Solution and that Solution Provider bears full responsibility to you for all of the Unified Solution’s features, functionality and performance.
 Solution Provider may make separate representations or warranties to you concerning the Unified Solution in your agreement with the Solution Provider, and unless otherwise agreed by Microsoft in writing, you agree to look solely to Solution Provider for all matters relating to or arising out of the Unified Solution.

 b.Administrator Access and Customer Data.
-You acknowledge and agree that: (i) Company will be the primary administrator of the Online Services for the term of your subscription and will have administrative privileges and access to Customer Data, however, you may request additional administrator privileges from Company; (ii) Company’s privacy practices with respect to Customer Data or any services provided by Company may differ from Microsoft’s privacy practices; and (iii) Company may collect, use, transfer, disclose, and otherwise process Customer Data, including personal data.
-You consent to Microsoft providing Company with Customer Data and information that you provide to Microsoft for purposes of ordering, provisioning and administering the Online Services.
+You acknowledge and agree that: (i) Solution Provider will be the primary administrator of the Online Services for the term of your subscription and will have administrative privileges and access to Customer Data, however, you may request additional administrator privileges from Solution Provider; (ii) Solution Provider’s privacy practices with respect to Customer Data or any services provided by Solution Provider may differ from Microsoft’s privacy practices; and (iii) Solution Provider may collect, use, transfer, disclose, and otherwise process Customer Data, including personal data.
+You consent to Microsoft providing Solution Provider with Customer Data and information that you provide to Microsoft for purposes of ordering, provisioning and administering the Online Services.
 You are responsible for maintaining the confidentiality of any non-public authentication credentials associated with your use of the Online Services.
-You must promptly notify Company’s customer support personnel about any possible misuse of their accounts or authentication credentials or any security incident related to the Online Services.
+You must promptly notify Solution Provider’s customer support personnel about any possible misuse of their accounts or authentication credentials or any security incident related to the Online Services.

 2. Right to Suspend Use.